-Urination and thirst are increased, and people lose weight when they are not trying to.
+Urination and thirst are increased, and people may lose weight even if they are not trying to.

 Diabetes damages the nerves and causes problems with sensation.

-Diabetes damages blood vessels and increases the risk of heart attack, stroke, kidney failure, and vision loss.
+Diabetes damages blood vessels and increases the risk of heart attack, stroke, chronic kidney disease, and vision loss.

 Doctors diagnose diabetes by measuring blood sugar levels.